Aamir Kaleem: Move to Oman

+International cricket

-In 2015, Aamir played for Oman at the 2015 ICC World Twenty20 Qualifier, with he and the team subsequently making their Twenty20 International debuts for Oman against Afghanistan in the fifth-place playoff.
+In 2015, Kaleem played for Oman at the 2015 ICC World Twenty20 Qualifier, with he and the team subsequently making their Twenty20 International debuts for Oman against Afghanistan in the fifth-place playoff.

 In July 2019, he was named in Oman's One Day International (ODI) squad for the 2019 Scotland Tri-Nation Series.
 He made his ODI debut for Oman, against Scotland, on 15 August 2019.
 In September 2019, he was named in Oman's squad for the 2019 ICC T20 World Cup Qualifier tournament.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the key player in Oman's squad.
 On 10 October 2019, in the final match of the 2019–20 Oman Pentangular Series, Kaleem became the first bowler for Oman to take a five-wicket haul in a T20I match.
 He took his five wickets for 15 runs, against Nepal.

 In November 2019, he was named as captain of Oman's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In February 2022, in Oman's match against the United Arab Emirates in the 2021–22 Oman Quadrangular Series, Kaleem took his second five-wicket haul in T20Is.

+In December 2025, Kaleem was named in Oman's squad for the 2026 T20 World Cup.
+He was the oldest player to participate in 2026 World Cup.